Ask any Parisian parent why they never go visit the Louvre Museum with their children and they will all give you the same three reasons:

 - Think that you will be able to see it all.
 Unless you like running marathons, that won’t be possible!

-– Enter the museum without the faintest idea of what you like, and what you are willing to put aside for a future visit to the Louvre.
+- Enter the museum without an idea of what you like, and what you are willing to put aside for a future visit to the Louvre.

-– Limit yourself to the Mona Lisa, the Venus de Milo and the Winged Victory of Samothrace, as these are all very crowded areas.
+- Limit yourself to the Mona Lisa, the Venus de Milo and the Winged Victory of Samothrace.
+These are all very crowded places and there are many other masterpieces to see!

-– Prepare and focus.
-If you are planning to visit the Louvre museum without a guide, than take a minute to determine what you are interested in.
+- Prepare and focus.
+If you are planning to visit the Louvre museum without a guide, take a minute to determine which works are must-sees for you.
 There are 8 curatorial departments: Egyptian Antiquities; Near Eastern Antiquities; Greek, Etruscan and Roman Antiquities; Islamic Art; Sculpture; Decorative Arts; Paintings; Prints and Drawings.
 Choose one or two and enjoy them to the fullest!

-– Limit the time.
-Your children’s attention span is not more than 2 hours so it is better to plan a 2 hour visit and make the most of it.
+- Limit the time.
+Your children’s attention spans probably will not last more than 2 hours, so it is better to plan a 2 hour visit and make the most of it.

 - Entertain your children: there are many great book on the Louvre for children of all ages.
 You’ll find books such as My Little Louvre or Wonders of the Louvre in the special bookstore for kids.
 The bookstore is called “les enfants du musée” and it is located in the Allée du Grand Louvre, in the shopping area under the museum (Carrousel du Louvre)